-Find beaches, unbeatable views and more ways to relax
+Find beaches, unbeatable views, and more ways to relax.

-Toa Baja, known as the “City Under Water”, is a northeastern coastal town that offers stunning views of its neighbor Old San Juan.
+Toa Baja, known as the “City Under Water,” is a northeastern coastal town that offers stunning views of its neighbor Old San Juan.
 Its beaches and historic sites also make it a fun place to explore for those who want a convenient side-trip in close proximity to the capital city.

 Sun and Sand

-Near San Juan, Balneario Punta Salinas is located on an enchanting islet and is the perfect site beautiful scenery and calm waters.
+Near San Juan, Balneario Punta Salinas is located on an enchanting islet and is the perfect site to enjoy the beautiful scenery and calm waters.
 There is also a designated area for kayaking and boating, which is separated from the swimming area.
 Families looking for a nice spot to spend a day can enjoy pavilions and picnic areas, and there are some good spots for fishing as well.
-While the metro area doesn’t boast the pristine coastline of some other corners of the island, this is a nice compromise between staying close to the city but still getting some fun in the sand and surf.
+While the metro area doesn’t boast the pristine coastline of some other corners of the Island, this is a nice compromise between staying close to the city but still getting some fun in the sand and surf.

 Isla de Cabras and Fortín El Cañuelo

 Isla de Cabras, located in Palo Seco, is a small island in the bay of San Juan with stunning views of Old San Juan and incredible photo opportunities.
 Sunrises are especially majestic from this spot since you can catch El Morro and the coast in one shot as the sun rises behind them.

 Although you might not be able to enter the Fortín San Juan de la Cruz, also known as Fortín El Cañuelo, a small fort built in 1603, you can appreciate its sturdy architecture and learn more about the role it played in protecting the area against enemies during the last several centuries.
 If you’ve been to El Morro, this is the smaller remains of a fort you can see across the bay.